We may earn money or products from the companies mentioned in this post.

-- Las Cuevas: arches, canyons and swim thoughs with a rich coral reef, suitable for all levels
+- Las Cuevas: arches, canyons, and swim-through with a rich coral reef, suitable for all levels

 - Candyland: 80 feet (18 meters) maximum depth, colorful coral heads, huge sea fans, sponges and lettuce coral, swarms of tropicals, experienced level

 La Parguera Sites (southwest coastal area, famous for its bioluminescent bay, mangrove islands and manatees)

-- Fallen Rock: 65-100+ feet (19-30+ meters), 45 minute boat ride from La Parguera, sharp drop off from a notch in the wall, schooling chromis, grunts, Spanish hawkfish, ocean triggerfish, mackerel, barracuda, jacks and spotted eagle rays
+- Fallen Rock: 65-100+ feet (19-30+ meters), a 45-minute boat ride from La Parguera, a sharp drop off from a notch in the wall, schooling chromis, grunts, Spanish hawkfish, ocean triggerfish, mackerel, barracuda, jacks and spotted eagle rays

 - Efra’s Wall: 55-100+ feet (16-30+ meters), colorful corals and sponges, gorgonians, golden zoanthids, variety of sponges, black coral, wall and canyon, crabs, slipper lobsters, schooling black durgons, striped parrotfish, Creole wrasse, experienced level

-- Black Wall: 60-130 feet (18-40 meters), deep wall with huge red and black gorgonians, black corals, colorful tube sponges, hogfish, triggerfish and black durgons, experienced level
+- Black Wall: 60-130 feet (18-40 meters), a deep wall with huge red and black gorgonians, black corals, colorful tube sponges, hogfish, triggerfish and black durgons, experienced level

-Culebra (major eastern island with no freshwater runoff leading to great visibility, rich shallow reefs)
+Culebra (a major eastern island with no freshwater runoff leading to great visibility, rich shallow reefs)

-- Cayo Raton: 60 feet (18 meters), rich corals and invertebrates, flat semicircular reef that descends to 60 feet, dense schooling reef fish, queen angelfish, parrotfish, butterflyfish peacock flounders, and horse-eye jacks, all levels
+- Cayo Raton: 60 feet (18 meters), rich corals and invertebrates, a flat semicircular reef that descends to 60 feet, dense schooling reef fish, queen angelfish, parrotfish, butterflyfish peacock flounders, and horse-eye jacks, all levels

 - Cayo Lobito: 75 feet (22 meters), lots of nurse sharks, schooling jacks and barracuda, experienced level

 - WIT Power Tugboat: 36-40 feet (11-12 meters), 90-foot (27-meter) tugboat sunk in 1984, rich invertebrate encrusting, reef tropicals and macro critters, turtles, all levels

 Vieques (big eastern island with good visibility, rich reefs, turtles, spotted eagle rays and bottlenose dolphins)